Red350/Battleship/README.md

 ![During](screenshots/board_play.png)

 ## Introduction
-This is a single-player implementation of the classic game, Battleship.
+This is a single-player implementation of the classic game, Battleship, with a choice of three difficulties of AI to play against.

+Note: Setting the debug flag to true prevents the AI from "thinking" before taking its turn.
+It's an artificial delay, and can get tedious to wait through if all you want to do is test it.

 ## Controls
 The game is mostly mouse controlled.